This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Seek care immediately if:

-- Your child has a headache that gets worse or he develops a severe headache.
+- Your child has a headache that gets worse or he or she develops a severe headache.

 - Your child has arm or leg weakness, loss of feeling, or new problems with coordination.